It Started with Family

 I have always had a “can do” attitude for myself and applied that to Steven as well.
 As I became involved with sports, I encouraged Steven to become involved as well.
 He started with swimming.
 (I can take no credit for that because I can barely float.)
 Since then I encouraged his involvement in many of the sports I enjoyed: golf, flag football, bowling, floor hockey, and powerlifting.
 I think my belief in Steven’s abilities has contributed to the person he has become and the things he has accomplished.
 I know Steven’s impact on my life has been one of the biggest influences in molding me into the person I am today.

 Steven didn’t just impact my life, but also that of my immediate and extended family.
 My parents, my brother, my aunts and uncles and most of my cousins are all involved in Special Olympics as coaches or unified partners.
-My wife says that my involvement with Special Olympics is one of the reasons she fell in love with me.
+My mom says that my involvement with Special Olympics could be the best thing that has ever happened to me.
+And I totally agree.
 She is a huge supporter of all that I do.
+Special Olympics has molded me into the individual I am today.
 I guess you could say I was born to do this.

 My Special Olympics Coaching Journey